Special Educational Needs and Disabilities Information Report

 This Information Report sets out the provision and resources available for children with special educational needs and disabilities (SEND) at Roger de Clare.

 The information is organised into key questions you may have about what we can do to support your child during their time with us.

 Who are the best people to talk to at Roger de Clare about my child's special educational needs and/or disability?

 Your child's class teacher knows your child best.
 Talk to your child's teacher about your concerns.
 Following your talk, if agreed, the class teacher will then discuss your concerns with the school SENCO (Claire Bishop).
-You may wish to arrange a meeting with the SENCO who can be contacted via email Senco@rogerdeclare.herts.sch.uk.
-If you continue to have concerns please arrange to discuss these with the Headteacher.If you continue to have concerns arrange to discuss these with the Headteacher.
+You may wish to arrange a meeting with the SENCO who can be contacted via email: Senco@rogerdeclare.herts.sch.uk.
+If you continue to have concerns please then arrange to discuss these with the Headteacher.If you continue to have concerns arrange to discuss these with the Headteacher.

 How will the school let me know if they have any concerns about my child's learning, special educational needs or disability?

 Your child's class teacher may initially speak to you at the beginning or end of a normal day and arrange a further time to discuss the concerns.
 The class teacher may also talk to you about any issues at our termly Parent Consultations.
 The class teacher will discuss the support and strategies that will be put in place to support your child and his/her needs.
 We also have a number of available appointments with our SENCO during Parents Consultation evenings.
 Further information will be sent to you directly regarding how to book an appointment.

 How will the school consider my views and those of my child with regard to his/her special educational needs and/or disability?